 Thankfully, you have options.
 Below, we break down the challenges of moving cloud-native applications, how Trilio makes this process seamless, and an example that shows just how easy OpenShift migration can be.

 OpenShift Migration Challenges Across the Cloud

 While the benefits of running applications in the cloud are vast, there are still challenges with things like security, observability, and compliance.
 Another challenge?
-The ability to migrate across clouds, especially as your organization grows.
+The ability to migrate across clouds.

 For example, you might decide to switch from OpenShift on-prem to a public cloud to take advantage of on-demand elasticity.
 Depending on how you deploy your apps, this process can cost you time, money, and performance.
 If done incorrectly, it could even result in downtime or data loss.

-- ⏰ Time: Moving your OpenShift apps to different infrastructure can be time consuming, especially if you’re unable to move all of their components.
+- Time: Moving your OpenShift apps to different infrastructures can be time-consuming, especially if you’re unable to move all of their components.
 If you can’t migrate your application metadata and other associated objects, you’ll lose data or have to manually reconstruct your application in your new environment.

 While the cloud migration process is tricky, it’s not impossible.
 It just requires you to have the right tools in place.
 But what are they?